Search Articles

 • The head of the household must be 62 years old or older.

-• There are also income requirements, which vary depending on location.
+• This program also has income requirements, which vary depending on location.
 Seniors must meet HUD’s income limits criteria.
 Generally, it is less than 50 percent or less of the area’s median family income.

 The program has several benefits for those who qualify: